Eziclip

 Works well with

-Eziclip is a free, 100% in-browser way to CUT a podcast by editing its transcript: drop your episode — MP3, M4A, WAV, or a video (it uses the audio) — an on-device AI transcribes it, and you trim the audio by deleting words: drop a flub, a tangent or a whole answer and that exact slice is gone, or strip every filler ("um," "uh") and silence in one tap.
+Eziclip is a free, in-browser way to CUT a podcast by editing its transcript: drop your episode — MP3, M4A, WAV, or a video (it uses the audio) — an AI transcribes it, and you trim the audio by deleting words: drop a flub, a tangent or a whole answer and that exact slice is gone, or strip every filler ("um," "uh") and silence in one tap.
 It's a text-based cutter, not a full podcast editor — there's no multitrack, music or mixing — so you take the clean, lossless WAV (channels intact) on to your final mix.
-Every cut is non-destructive and reversible.
-Nothing is uploaded, with no account, no watermark and no length cap.
+Every cut is non-destructive and reversible, with no account and no length cap.

 Edit your podcast the way you'd edit a doc